TickTeam/guide-tt/android_app/3_how_to_change_the_order_of_tasks.md

 2.Tap the option menu in the upper right hand corner to tap “Sort”.

 Tasks under self-defined lists and “Inbox” can be sorted by due date, title, and priority.
+Tasks in “All” "Today" and "next 7 days"can be sorted by list, due date, title, and priority.
-Tasks in a shared list can be sorted by assignee, and tasks in “All” can be sorted by list.
+Tasks in a shared list can be sorted by assignee.

 ![](sort12.jpg)